ibrownreadystart/SetupAuditTrail_AnalyticsApp/README.md

 Install in [Production](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tU1000000LUUXIA4).

+**NOTE**:

+> After installation, the Setup Audit Trail app may take a few moments to appear.
+> Depending on the amount of records retrieved by the Copy action, it can take some time for results to be returned.
+Clicking the same button muliple times is not required.
+> If you select Copy All and are not seeing immediate results, navigate to Setup > Environments > Jobs > Apex Jobs to see job status.
+> Once installed, create a report with chart based on your use case.
+> Update the Setup Audit Trail Analytics app page to include a Report Chart component pointing to your new custom report.

 ### What is SetupAuditTrail Analytics?

 A free, unlocked package which can be installed in production or test instances (sandbox, scratch orgs, developer edition orgs, or trailhead playgrounds) and provisioned to Admin users.
 It facilitates on-demand (or scheduled) copying of SetupAuditTrail record entries.
 Supplied intervals are: Copy Last 24 Hours, Copy Last 7 Days, and Copy All.